-Yes, provided that for upstream and side-stream security (to holding and sister companies) certain restrictions apply (which are set out in the two following paragraphs).
-Those restrictions do not have the effect to invalidate security but, if not adhered to, might cause the officers of the security grantor to be held personally liable.
+Yes, provided that for upstream and cross-stream security (to holding and sister companies) certain restrictions apply (which are set out in the two following paragraphs).
+Those restrictions do in most cases not have the effect to invalidate security but, if not adhered to, might cause the officers of the security grantor to be held personally liable.
+Only in extreme cases, where the secured party colludes with the security grantor with the intention to damage other creditors, the security could be invalidated.

-Stock corporations may only grant upstream/side-stream security within strict boundaries, unless in an onlending situation, requiring the existence of a profit and loss transfer agreement with the major shareholder.
+Stock corporations may only grant upstream/side-stream security within strict boundaries, unless in an onlending situation, requiring the existence of a profit and loss transfer agreement with the stock cooperation as dominated entity.
 In addition, stock corporations may not provide financial assistance (directly or indirectly) for the purchase of their own stock.

-The rules applicable for providing upstream/side-stream security (collateral and guarantees) by limited liability companies require that payments to be made under a guarantee (or enforcement proceeds from the enforcement of collateral) do not exceed the security grantor's free assets (i.e. the security grantor's assets minus debt minus statutory share capital).
-To achieve that, agreements providing for the granting of upstream/side-stream security/guarantees usually contain limitation language which restricts the enforcement (in case of guarantees) or the distribution of enforcement proceeds (in case of asset security) to avoid officers being held personally liable.
+The rules applicable for providing upstream/ crossstream security (collateral and guarantees) by limited liability companies require that payments to be made under a guarantee (or enforcement proceeds from the enforcement of collateral) do not exceed the security grantor's free assets (i.e. the security grantor's assets minus debt minus statutory share capital).
+To achieve that, agreements providing for the granting of upstream/ cross-stream security/guarantees usually contain limitation language which restricts the enforcement (in case of guarantees) or the distribution of enforcement proceeds (in case of asset security) to avoid officers being held personally liable.
 The details of the limitation language depends on a number of factors, such as the type of financing and management access to information.